6.2K Views 11 months ago

-The original idea of homesteading was that settlers had to make of piece of land sustainably profitable in order to get ownership, and even though these days it will undoubtedly require a little capital as well, homesteading—making whatever land or space we live in sustainably profitable—is certainly on the rise.
+The original idea of homesteading was that settlers had to make of piece of land sustainably profitable to get ownership, and even though these days it will undoubtedly require a little capital as well, homesteading—making whatever land or space we live in sustainably profitable—is certainly on the rise.

-Sustainability is not a personal thing anymore but has become an effort to save the planet as well as ourselves.
+Sustainability is not a personal thing anymore, but has become an effort to save the planet as well as ourselves.
 On the opposite end of the spectrum, profit in the Wall St. manner of speaking has lost a lot of its luster in recent days.
 This has created a massive movement away from consumption and into production.
 Homesteading is one way to do that, and it’s not that difficult to get started.

 1. Start Small and Scale Up